Data visualization with data refinery

 Apply to apply the operation to your data set.

 First, we notice that TotalCharges is a string, but since it represents a decimal number, let’s convert the values to decimal.
 Choose the Operator

 + Select column, Then pick Column -> TotalCharges and Type -> Decimal , then click

 We want to make sure that there are no empty values, and there happen to be some for the TotalCharges column, so let’s fix that.
-Click on
+Click on the Operation

-filter and choose the TotalCharges column from the drop down, then the Operator Is empty, then
+Filter and choose the TotalCharges column from the drop down, then the Operator Is empty, then

 We can see that there are only 3 rows with an empty value for TotalCharges: